-To ease any concerns you might have about this situation, at no cost to you, we are offering you free identity theft protection services through IDX, a data breach and recovery services company, to provide you with credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed ID theft recovery services.
+In addition, we are offering identity theft protection services through IDX, the data breach and recovery services expert.
+IDX identity protection services include: 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
+With this protection, IDX will help you resolve issues if your identity is compromised.